Kanban Board for Children

 Just a clean board.

-Every sticky note moved to “Done” felt like a mini project closure ceremony for my son.
+Every sticky note moved to “Done” felt like a mini project closure ceremony for him.
 By the end, he was ready for a celebration party.

 Some people celebrate project go-lives.
-I celebrated an empty Kanban board.
+We celebrated an empty Kanban board.

 Wait, there is a twist in the story.